How to Fix Error: Failed to Quiesce the Virtual Machine [3 Cases]

 Sometimes you may find yourself failed to quiesce the virtual machine, for example, cannot take a quiesced snapshot of Windows 2008 R2 virtual machine.
 In this article, I will analyze the reason why this error happens and how to fix failed to quiesce the virtual machine snapshot error.

-If you encounter a “Failed to quiesce the virtual machine” error while creating a quiesced snapshot or cloning your VM, there are plenty reasons that can cause you unable to quiesce guest file system during snapshot creation.
+If an error occurred while quiescing the virtual machine “Failed to quiesce the virtual machine” while creating a quiesced snapshot or cloning your VM, there are plenty of reasons that can cause you unable to quiesce guest file system during snapshot creation.
 For example:

 - The VMware Tools installed on the VM is not the latest version.

 - The Microsoft VSS is not installed in non-interactive mode.